pattern-lab/patternlab-node/packages/docs/src/docs/php/pattern-states.md

 ---

-title: Using Pattern States | Pattern Lab
+title: Using Pattern States
-heading: Using Pattern States - PHP
+tags:
+  - docs
 ---

-{% capture m %}

 Pattern states provide your team and client a simple visual of the current state of patterns in Pattern Lab.
 Pattern states can track progress of a pattern from development, through client review, to completion or they can be used to give certain patterns specific classes.
 It's important to note that the state of a pattern can be influenced by its pattern partials.